vitessio/website/content/en/docs/user-guides/configuration-advanced/shard-isolation-atomicity.md

 ## Cross-shard isolation

-Because cross-shard writes might not be (completely atomic)[../#cross-shard-atomicity], cross-shard reads (even if they all go to the master) might not display **isolation**, i.e. they may show partial results for in-flight cross-shard write operations.
+Because cross-shard writes might not be [completely atomic](../#cross-shard-atomicity), cross-shard reads (even if they all go to the master) might not display **isolation**, i.e. they may show partial results for in-flight cross-shard write operations.
 A simple example may be that the all the rows for a multi-valued insert might not become visible across all shards at the same time.

 This is typically not a big issue for most applications, since so-called read-after-write consistency is retained,  e.g.: